Recipes - Overview

 3. Click on the recipe.

-From an Annotation studio:
+1. From Annotation Studios:

-Click on the Recipe link above the label-picker section.
+1. Click on the Recipe link above the label-picker section.

 2. Click on the Recipe icon in the Item-Info tab,

-How to View Preview of a Recipe?
+View Preview of a Recipe

 2. Locate or search for the desired recipe in the list.